Subscribe to our newsletter for FREE pet updates

 This will ensure the infection is totally resolved and prevent your pet from being subjected to another full course of antibiotics because the first one wasn't fully administered, and the infection wasn't effectively cleared.

-I see this quite a bit with non-life threatening skin infections (aka hot spots and staph infections).
+This happens quite a bit with non-life threatening skin infections (aka hot spots and staph infections).
 The skin begins to get better within a few days to a week, and clients stop the antibiotic before the really deep infection is thoroughly treated.
 This not only increases the risk of developing antibiotic resistance, but also leaves the pet not fully treated.

 Recurrence is almost inevitable in these situations, since most bacterial skin infections take four to six weeks to resolve with antibiotics.